 Council Tax Proposals

-If you are the owner of the property or the person liable to pay Council Tax for it, you can lodge an appeal (known as a “proposal”) to alter the Council Tax band:
+If you are the owner of the property or the person liable to pay Council Tax for it, you can lodge a proposal to alter the Council Tax band:

 - within six months of becoming the owner or the liable person